Veganism Is Not Only About Nonhuman Animals

 “A rational approach to achieving Nonhuman Animal rights is one that seeks to achieve human rights as well.
 It is irrational to assume that Nonhuman Animals can be liberated while millions of humans continue to languish.
 Humans are privileged to have been born with special moral consideration in an anthropocentric society, yet millions are routinely denied basic rights.” - Dr. Corey Lee Wrenn

-How are we to garner a larger vegan movement to shift the paradigm towards favoring the abolition of nonhumans, when the individuals we need to reach for that type of change are the individuals (who themselves are oppressed or discriminated against) we are expecting to be receptive to a movement that dismisses their struggles, views their oppression or discrimination as lesser, or agrees with the violence inflicted on them.
+How are we [vegans] to garner a larger vegan movement to shift the paradigm towards favoring the abolition of nonhuman use, when the individuals we need to reach for that type of change are the individuals (who themselves are oppressed or discriminated against) we are expecting to be receptive to a movement that dismisses their struggles, views their oppression or discrimination as lesser, or agrees with the violence inflicted on them.

-The violence committed against human and nonhuman animals are intertwined and not mutually exclusive; the system that benefits from the use of others and the beliefs and actions that discount the interests or existence of others for morally irrelevant reasons, such as someone’s race, sexual orientation, gender identity, place of birth, species, etc., are struggles that sentient humans and nonhumans have and continue to experience.
 The vegan movement must not put human and nonhuman oppression and discrimination against one another, it must recognize their interconnectedness, or as Dr. David Nibert states, “the oppression of humans and other animals is deeply entangled,” and join the efforts of other social movements to advocate for peace and justice for all sentient beings.
 If not, then the vegan movement could also be similarly received to the messaging we witnessed at the protest, potentially turning away nonvegans who would resonate with the vegan message and become vegan.

-From food insecurity to police violence to anti-trans legislation to violence inflicted on Palestinians to a mother cow having her child taken away so her body can be further utilized as a resource, injustice of any form is injustice worth standing up against.
+From food insecurity to police violence to anti-trans legislation to violence inflicted on Palestinians to a mother cow having her child taken away so her body can be further utilized as a resource, injustice of any form is still injustice and worth standing up against.

 Sources: